MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/CDX-package-sort.md

 ## Feature value

-This feature provides additional performance when using Micrsoft Dataverse with Digital Commerce, Headless Commerce, or Dynamics 365 Commerce (when Dataverse is used).
+This feature provides additional performance when using Microsoft Dataverse with Digital Commerce, Headless Commerce, or Dynamics 365 Commerce (when Dataverse is used).

 ## Using this feature